What to know about trading BTG after the fork.

 They should be crediting you with the BTG, but there’s no legal authority that can force them to do so.

 Some exchanges have agreed to credit users with BTG at the proper 1:1 rate, but it’s safe to assume that not all exchanges will.
-If you have BTC on an exchange at the time of the fork, you should look into whether or not they’ve agreed to give you the newly created BTG.
+If you have BTC on an exchange at the time of the fork, you should look into whether they’ve agreed to give you the newly created BTG.

 The following exchanges have all agreed to credit BTC owners with the BTG as appropriate.
 However you generally need to own a certain amount, such as no less than 0.10BTC in order to get it.